IMS-MAXIMS/openMAXIMS/README.txt

 This is the version of openMAXIMS that is live at the Taunton and Somerset NHS Trust.

-Because there have been many hundreds of enhancements, bug fixes and other changes, the original source code has been archived and a completely new release of the source code is has been uploaded.
+Because there have been many hundreds of enhancements, bug fixes and other changes, the original source code has been archived and a completely new release of the source code has been uploaded.

 -----------------------------------------------------------------------------------------------------------------------------------
 1st August 2014 - Updated Release